-- the driver's door is closed or the driver's seat belt is fastened - the battery is sufficiently charged and in good condition - the engine is warmed up - the engine coolant temperature is not too high - the ambient temperature is not too low - the defrosting function is not activated - the climate control system does not inhibit an Autostop - the brake vacuum is sufficient - the self-cleaning function of the diesel particle filter is not active - the vehicle has moved since the last Autostop
+- the driver's door is closed or the driver's seat belt is fastened - the battery is sufficiently charged and in good condition - the engine is warmed up - the engine coolant temperature is not too high - the engine exhaust temperature is not too high, e.g. after driving with high engine load - the ambient temperature is not too low - the defrosting function is not activated - the climate control system does not inhibit an Autostop - the brake vacuum is sufficient - the self-cleaning function of the diesel particle filter is not active - the vehicle has moved since the last Autostop

-An Autostop may be less available as the ambient temperature approaches the freezing point.
+An Autostop may become less available as the ambient temperature approaches the freezing point.

 Certain settings of the climate control system may inhibit an Autostop.
-See climate control chapter for more details.
+See climate control chapter for more details